• Home

 Another reason it can be very useful to have someone who is not in the band take an overview with this objective in mind is because musicians tend to be rather better disposed to take instruction from the MD than from each other.

-Andrew Preview putting his hand up so hopefully a Mr Morcombe will spare a moment listen to him...
+Andrew Preview putting his hand up so hopefully a Mr Morcambe will spare a moment listen to him...